Concordia University-Saint Paul

 Top Programs

 The fields Concordia University-Saint Paul awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Top Careers

-Where these majors tend to lead — common career paths for Concordia University-Saint Paul's most popular programs, with median pay and projected growth.
+Where these majors tend to lead — common career paths for Concordia University-Saint Paul's most popular programs, ranked by median pay with our proprietary scorecard insights.

 Frequently Asked Questions

-Based in Saint Paul, Minnesota, Concordia University-Saint Paul keeps admissions accessible, extending offers to roughly 79% of those who apply.
-The school reports a graduation rate of roughly 52%.
+Based in Saint Paul, Minnesota, Concordia University-Saint Paul admits most of the students who apply; the acceptance rate is roughly 79%.
+The graduation rate is roughly 52%.

-Ten years out, alumni of Concordia University-Saint Paul earn a median of $59,871, roughly in line with national averages for graduates.
+Ten years out, alumni of Concordia University-Saint Paul earn a median of $59,871, roughly in line with the national average for college graduates.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Concordia University-Saint Paul, with an economic connectedness score of 1.66 (about 1.0 is the national norm).
-Its friending bias is low (0.01), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Concordia University-Saint Paul.
+Its economic connectedness score is 1.66, where about 1.0 is the national norm.
+Its friending bias is low (0.01), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 8% of students take part in civic and volunteering activity.

 Similar Schools